outrera/free-game-art/foss-copyright-infringement-records.md

 That is the "warm welcome" a newbie, like me, gets from Linux community, when he decides to contribute by pointing issues with free software projects.

-And Linux community don't limit itself to stealing just sprites and sounds, they also steal source code, by illegally copying snippets of decompiled source code into their GPLv3 licensed projects.
+And Linux community doesn't limit itself to stealing just sprites and sounds - they also steal source code, by illegally copying snippets from decompiler into their GPLv3 licensed projects.
 Take OpenXcom development forum for example: http://openapoc.org/threads/apoc-reversing.124/page-2

 > functions of time of day changing